A ghost slug (Selenochlamys ysbryda) is a predatory air-breathing land slug.

 We would like to thank the then Countryside Council for Wales (now part of Natural Resources Wales) for funding early survey work and dissemination of information in 2009 and others who have spread the word.

-Contributions by the public
+Contributions by the Public

 Responses from more than 300 people across the UK (and a few from overseas) have been received and responded to since 2008.

-A large proportion of these They were mistaken identifications, but many were correct, and now more than 25 Ghost Slug (Selenochlamys ysbryda) populations are known.
+A large proportion of these were mistaken identifications, but many were correct, and now more than 25 Ghost Slug (Selenochlamys ysbryda) populations are known.
 These verified records were submitted to the National Biodiversity Network through the Conchological Society of Great Britain and Ireland.

 However, it remains rare or absent in some nearby areas (such as Swansea) and does not occur in any way throughout the region.
 Virtually all records come from gardens, settlements, or nearby roads and riversides in populated areas.

-Contributions by specialists
+Contributions by Specialists

 This species has been scattered around Britain for at least ten years but has not yet been seen elsewhere in Western Europe.
-The first records are from Brecon Cathedral in 2004 (in the 2009 paper by German taxonomists) and from Caerphilly in 2006 (in the pet invertebrates forum).
+The first records are from Brecon Cathedral in 2004 (in the 2009 paper by German taxonomists) and Caerphilly in 2006 (in the pet invertebrates forum).

-It was expected to originate in the Caucasus Mountains of Georgia and Russia, or in northern Turkey, where other Selenochlams were present.
+It was expected to originate in the Caucasus Mountains of Georgia and Russia or in northern Turkey, where other Selenochlams were present.
 However, a 2012 paper by a taxonomist based in Ukraine described a museum specimen of S. Ysbryda was found in 1989 in Crimea.

 DNA was sequenced from six specimens of Ghost Slug, Cardiff, Newport, Bristol, and Talgarth as part of our recent British Slug studies.
-The sequences were all but similar, supporting the theory that the species is not native to the United Kingdom.
+The sequences were similar, supporting the theory that the species is not native to the United Kingdom.

 If you are going to report a sighting, please make sure your slug is a true Ghost Slug (Selenochlamys ysbryda).
-You can verify this this by looking at the mantle and the eyes.
+You can verify this by looking at the mantle and the eyes.

 There are no eyespots on its tentacles.
 Other white or pale slug species have a huge, cloak-like mantle over their shoulders near the front of their bodies.
 They have black eyespots on the tips of two of their tentacles.